Huge police dirt bike sting: 130 arrests, 100 bikes impounded in operation into illegal street racing

-More than 130 people have been arrested or charged and almost 100 vehicles and bikes impounded, following a year-long police operation targeting dirt bike and illegal street racing activity.
+More than 130 people have been arrested or charged and almost 100 vehicles and bikes impounded, following a year-long police operation targeting dirt bike and illegal street racing.

 "We know that our community get frustrated at the dangerous and often brazen antics by dirt bike riders and street racers," Pirret said.